777DreamMaster/Car-sharing/README.md

 ## Details
 Application that manages a car-sharing service allowing companies to rent out their cars and find customers.
 As a manager you can create companies and for each company you can add cars for sharing.
 As a customer you can rent a car and return a rented car.
 If there are no available cars in the company you can't rent them.
+All information is stored in H2 database and update after each operation.

 ## Example
 Manager functions: